 You’ve seen them.
 We’ve seen them.
-Users have definitely seen them.
+Readers have definitely seen them.

 Walls are everywhere 😱

-It was only up until a few years ago that paywalls were mainly employed by online press, who wanted to reserve some content for premium subscribers.
+It was only up until a few years ago that paywalls were reserved for online press looking to establish a more predictable, recurring revenue stream directly from their readers.
 Today, however, they’ve become much more popular.

-Increasingly more content producers are starting to use them, from digital natives, to e-learning platforms, broadcasters and even brands.
-The reason for this is simple: walls allow these content producers to turn audiences into leads, registered users and even revenue.
+Increasingly more content producers are starting to use them, from digital natives to e-learning platforms, broadcasters and even brands.
+The reason for this is simple: walls allow these content producers to turn anonymous audiences into leads, registered users and subscribers.
 They’re clearly hugely beneficial, and probably something that you're looking to employ (or already using).

-However, there is one concern that you might have:
+There is, however, one concern that you might have...

-Will blocking a user from accessing content have an impact on SEO?
+Will blocking blocking content with a wall have an impact on SEO?

 Generating revenue from content relies heavily on audience acquisition from search engines like Google... and, of course, SEO plays a vital role here.
-So, if employing a paywall will put this at risk, is it really a good idea?.
+So, if employing a paywall will put this at risk, is it really a good idea?

-This is an interesting question, and the whole point of this white paper: understanding whether using a paywall has an impact on SEO.
+It's an interesting (and important) question, one that forms the basis of this white paper - will a paywall have an impact on your SEO?

-It's a tricky one to answer, but we work through the need-to-know, reaching the final conclusion that the question shouldn’t be about sacrificing a wall for SEO or vice versa, but more about how you can limit the SEO risks whilst maximizing the value of a wall.
+It's a tricky one to answer, but we work through the need-to-know, reaching the final conclusion that the question is less about sacrificing a wall for SEO or vice versa, but more about how you can limit the SEO risks whilst maximizing the value of a wall.

 Part 1- Paywalls and blocking methods, what impact do they have on content referencing?